winglang/wing/README.md

 4. Launch the [Wing Console](https://docs.winglang.io/getting-started/installation#wing-console) and take it for a spin!

 For a step-by-step guide, head over to our [Getting Started](https://docs.winglang.io/getting-started) guide.
 It's a once-in-a-lifetime adventure into the Wing rabbit hole. 🕳️

-> Wing is in its early stages, and is not recommended for production use yet.
-> Many features are still missing, and APIs will dramatically evolve.
-> However, we're excited for you to take part in influencing every aspect of this project!
->
-> Our <a href="https://docs.winglang.io/status">Project Status</a> page includes more information about stability and roadmap 👷‍♀️

 ## Why choose Wing? 🌟